Mary Steenburgen: Other activities

+Honours

+An alumna of Hendrix College, Steenburgen received an honorary doctorate from the institution in 1989.
+In 2006, Steenburgen received an honorary Doctor of Humane Letters degree from Lyon College in Batesville, Arkansas.

 Personal life

 In 1978, Steenburgen met and began dating actor Malcolm McDowell while they were co-starring in Time After Time.
-They married and had two children together, including son Charlie McDowell.
+They married and had two children together, including film director/screenwriter Charlie McDowell.
 They divorced in 1990.
 On October 7, 1995, Steenburgen married actor Ted Danson, whom she had met on the set of the film Pontiac Moon, and became the stepmother to Danson's two daughters from his previous marriage.

-Steenburgen resides in the Los Angeles area with her family.
-An alumna of Hendrix College, she received an honorary doctorate from the institution in 1989.
-In 2006, Steenburgen received an honorary Doctor of Humane Letters degree from Lyon College in Batesville, Arkansas.
-In September 2005, she and Danson gave a guest lecture for students at the Clinton School of Public Service, where they discussed their roles in public service as well as the foundations and causes in which they are involved.